genesiscommunitysuccess/docs/docs/platform-reference/infrastructure/clusters.md

 sidebar_position: 1

 ---
-The genesis platform is highly resilient and easy to cluster for a High Availability (HA) setup.
+The Genesis LCNC latform is highly resilient and easy to cluster for a High Availability (HA) setup.
 This area takes you through the steps required to establish a HOT-HOT setup.

 ## Pre-requisites